-Unless Mr. Verrecchia's employment is terminated by the Company for Cause (as defined in the Post-Employment Agreement), Mr. Verrecchia shall receive annuity payments in monthly installments following the termination of his employment for the remainder of his life in an annual amount equal to 1.5% of his five-year average compensation multiplied by Mr. Verrecchia's years of service with the Company, but not to exceed 60% of his five-year average compensation.
+Mr. Verrecchia's employment with the Company ended effective December 31, 2008.
+Mr. Verrecchia is now serving as the Company's non-employee Chairman of the Board.
+Mr. Verrecchia has elected to receive a lump sum benefit equivalent to the value of an annuity for the remainder of his life equal to 1.5% of his five-year average compensation multiplied by Mr. Verrecchia's years of service with the Company, but not to exceed 60% of his five-year average compensation.
 This enhanced retirement benefit is reduced by the pension benefits provided to Mr. Verrecchia by the Pension Plan and Supplemental Plan.
-If Mr. Verrecchia's employment terminates due to his death, his spouse is entitled to the actuarial equivalent of the enhanced retirement benefits described above.
-The benefit under his agreement may also be paid as a lump sum or other annuity forms of payment available under the Supplemental Plan.
-Mr. Verrecchia is currently eligible for an unreduced retirement benefit under his Post-Employment Agreement.
+The amounts shown in the pension table reflect Mr. Verrecchia's actual lump sum determined as of January 1, 2009.
+Certain portions of the lump sum are subject to delay due to Section 409A of the Code.
+All payments deferred beyond January 1, 2009 will be paid with interest accrued at an annual rate of 5%.